 Books, magazines, periodicals, or other printed matter, or photographs, films, motion pictures, video cassettes, video reproductions, slides, tapes, records, CD-ROMs or other forms of visual or audio representations which depict or describe "specified sexual activities" or "specified anatomical areas" or meet the definition of "harmful to minors" and/or "sexual conduct" as set forth in RSA 571-B:1; or, Instruments, devices or paraphernalia which are designed for use in connection with "sexual conduct" as defined in RSA 571-6:1, other than birth control devices.
 A commercial establishment may have other principal business purposes that do not involve the offerings for sale or rental of material depicting or describing "specified sexual conduct or activities" and still be categorized as "Adult Video/Book Store."
-Such other business purposes will not serve to exempt such commercial establishments from being categorized as an "Adult Video/Book Store" so long as one of its principal business purposes is offering for sale or rental for consideration to specified material which depict or describe "specified sexual conduct or activities" or "specified material which depict or describe "specified sexual conduct I video/Book Store" so long as one of its principal business purposes is offering for sale or rental for consideration to specified material which depict or describe "specified sexual conduct or activities" or "specified anatomical areas".
+Such other business purposes will not serve to exempt such commercial establishments from being categorized as an "Adult Video/Book Store" so long as one of its principal business purposes is offering for sale or rental for consideration to specified material which depict or describe "specified sexual conduct or activities" or "specified anatomical areas".
 An adult bookstore or adult video store is not an establishment that sells books or periodicals as an incidental (less than fifteen percent [15%] of total display area) or accessory part of its principal stock and trade.